 The Waiting List will be purged annually to ensure that applicant information is current and that any names that should no longer be on the list are removed.

-Each applicant will receive a letter from the property, which will request updated information and ask about their continued interest.
-This letter must be returned within the specified time or their application will be removed from the Waiting List.
+Each applicant will receive a form letter from the property, which will request updated information and ask about their continued interest.
+This letter must be returned (completed and signed/dated) within the specified time or their application will be removed from the Waiting List.

 It is the responsibility of the applicant to maintain a current address with the office in order to receive waitlist correspondence.
-Any correspondence returned undeliverable will result in application being removed from the waitlist.
+If the applicant contact information changes, such as the address or phone number, Park Place Apartments will note the new information and the date it was received and attach the information to the original application submitted by the family.
+Any correspondence returned undeliverable will result in the application being removed from the Waiting List.
+The Waiting List will be accurately updated.